this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 Feeding a raw diet to dogs does require a certain amount of proper food handling and sanitation if you want to keep things safe, germ-wise.
-If you are anything like me and have a decade of food service under your belt then you already know the ins & outs of meat safety & cross contamination.
-But, if you somehow made in through your 20’s without having a restaurant job here is the basics of what you need to prevent, how to do so, and then my favorite natural ways in my home.
+If you are anything like me and have a decade of food service under your belt then you already know the ins & outs of meat safety & cross-contamination.
+But, if you somehow made it through your 20s without having a restaurant job here are the basics of what you need to prevent, how to do so, and then my favorite natural ways in my home.

 Bacterial Dangers of Raw Feeding Dogs

 There are two major things you need to worry about when you feed raw.
-Those are foodborn illnesses (bacteria) and then the cross contamination of that bacteria to us humans.
+Those are foodborne illnesses (bacteria) and then the cross-contamination of that bacteria to us humans.
 See, most food born illnesses are not dangerous to your dogs, just us.
-(Of course there are always exceptions for puppies, kittens, and pets with compromised immune systems.)
+(Of course, there are always exceptions for puppies, kittens, and pets with compromised immune systems.)

-- Foodborn Illnesses: This is the bad bacteria, or bacteria imbalance, that happens in meat that causes sickness when digested.
+- Foodborne Illnesses: This is the bad bacteria, or bacteria imbalance, that happens in meat that causes sickness when digested.
 The two big ones are Salmonella and Listeria monocytogenes.
-Both are okay for a normal healthy dog but not for us, see exception above.
+Both are okay for a normal healthy dog but not for us, see exceptions above.
 They grow out of balance when the meat is in the ‘Danger Zone’.
-That is when the meat is between the temperature of 40 °F and 140 °F. In that zone bad bacteria can grow rapidly causing an imbalance that can make everyone sick.
+That is when the meat is between the temperature of 40 °F and 140 °F. In that zone, bad bacteria can grow rapidly causing an imbalance that can make everyone sick.

-Now that we know what to be aware of let’s move on to preventing it.
+Now that we know what to be aware of let’s move on to the prevention of it.

 How To Do Raw Feed Dog Germ Maintenance